srstanic/srdanstanic.com/index.md

 {: class="book-recommendations"}

 <br>
-If you have any questions, or you would like to comment on my talk or any of the book recommendations, please send me an email:
+If you have any questions, or you would like to comment on my talk or any of the book recommendations, please send me a message:

 <form action="https://formspree.io/hello-L9cjmh3yQJ@srdanstanic.com"
       method="POST" class="form-group">